With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBitterroot Valley Educ Cooperative is a mental health facility in Stevensville, MT, located at 300 Park Street, in the 59870 zip code.
 Bitterroot Valley Educ Cooperative provides outpatient treatment.
-Bitterroot Valley Educ Cooperative provides trauma therapy, group therapy and activity therapy to children / adolescents.
+Bitterroot Valley Educ Cooperative provides activity therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents.
 Bitterroot Valley Educ Cooperative also supports children/adolescents with serious emotional disturbance.
-Some other services available at Bitterroot Valley Educ Cooperative include suicide prevention services and family psychoeducation.
+Some other services available at Bitterroot Valley Educ Cooperative include family psychoeducation and suicide prevention services.

 Learn MoreLemhi Valley Social Services is a mental health clinic in Salmon, Idaho, located at 1301 Main Street, Suite 3-b, 83467.
 Lemhi Valley Social Services offers outpatient treatment.
-Lemhi Valley Social Services provides group therapy, behavior modification and individual psychotherapy to young adults, adults and children / adolescents.
-Some other services provided by Lemhi Valley Social Services include case management, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.
+Lemhi Valley Social Services provides group therapy, activity therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Some other services provided by Lemhi Valley Social Services include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and case management.

 Learn MoreSunburst Mental Health Services is a mental health facility in Saint Ignatius, MT, located at 109 1st Avenue, in the 59865 zip code.
 Sunburst Mental Health Services provides telemedicine/telehealth and outpatient treatment.
-Sunburst Mental Health Services provides cognitive behavioral therapy, psychotropic medication and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
-Some other services available at Sunburst Mental Health Services include suicide prevention services, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.
+Sunburst Mental Health Services provides group therapy, behavior modification and individual psychotherapy to seniors 65 or older, young adults and adults.
+Some other services available at Sunburst Mental Health Services include case management, suicide prevention services and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.